snufka/scraping_with_js/README.md

 After all the modules have been installed, run the command
 $ node app.js.
-You will be asked to provide a URL. so please enter it in the console and click enter. if you'd like query new URL run again the command
+You will be asked to provide a URL. so please enter it in the console and click enter. if you'd like to run a new URL query repeat the command
 $ node app.js.